icecake-framework/icecake/examples/example2/wasm/introduction.md

-Simple use of BULMA css framework.
+Use of BULMA css framework.

-2 solutions for rendering formated value.
+Rendering formated value with the use of `data-ic-namedvalue` attribute or directly within an element by Id.

-Simple event handling.
+Basic event handling.

-work with local storage.
+Work with local storage.